tim-smart/effect-io-ai/effect/Schedule-fixed.md

 # fixed

-A schedule that recurs on a fixed interval.
-Returns the number of repetitions of the schedule so far.
+Creates a schedule that recurs at a fixed interval.

-If the action run between updates takes longer than the interval, then the action will be run immediately, but re-runs will not "pile up".
+**Details**

+This schedule executes at regular, evenly spaced intervals, returning the number of times it has run so far.
+If the action being executed takes longer than the interval, the next execution will happen immediately to prevent "pile-ups," ensuring that the schedule remains consistent without overlapping executions.

 ```
 |-----interval-----|-----interval-----|-----interval-----|